 1. Why is the duty necessary?

-The Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations delivered the Betrayal of Trust report on 13 November 2013.
+The Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations delivered the Betrayal of Trust report (External link) on 13 November 2013.
 One of the matters considered by the Parliamentary Inquiry was whether law reform was required to help prevent and respond to child abuse in organisations.

 The Betrayal of Trust report found that perpetrators of child abuse in organisations often obtained credibility, trustworthiness, and easy access to children from their position within the organisation.
 It also found that instances of organisational child abuse have been facilitated by the trusting relationships that are created by a perpetrator’s association with an organisation.